ddgae2/network/ReadME.md

 #### Deliverable 3 Requirements

-Noisy variables are removed from features <br>
+- Noisy variables are removed from features.
-Additional neurons are added to hidden layers  <br>
-Additional hidden layers are added <br>
+- Neurons and hidden layers are added.
-The activation function of hidden layers or output layers is changed for optimization  <br>
+- Activation functions are optimized.
-The model's weights are saved every five epochs  <br>
+- Model weights are saved every five epochs.
-The results are saved to an HDF5 file  <br>
+- Results are stored in an HDF5 file.

    ![Figure 5](https://github.com/davidhyongae2/network/blob/main/Figure6.png) <br>